valencik/mastersAPSC/documents/thesis/thesis.md

 We can filter the NSR data to only include entries that involved a particular nuclide.
 Figure @fig:li11graph shows an author node graph for all the NSR entries that have `LI11` as a selector value.
 The figure shows that there is one large connected component of the graph, and many smaller components.
-Just the largest connected component can be viewed by adding `topnetwork:1` to the input query.
+The largest connected component, alone, can be viewed by adding `topnetwork:1` to the input query.

 ![Network graph of authors publishing on Lithium-11](images/lithium11-graph.pdf){#fig:li11graph}